9aia/thal/CONTRIBUTING.md

 ### Writing Code

+- Follow PEP 8 guidelines
+- Use meaningful variable and function names
+- Add docstrings for public functions and classes
+- Keep functions small and focused
+- Use type hints where appropriate

-> [!NOTE]
+> [!IMPORTANT]
 > Don't forget to run `pnpm cf-typegen` to generate the Cloudflare types.

+### Checking Code Quality

+For keeping the code organized, we use the following tools:

-We use [Eslint](https://eslint.org/) to help us with the code quality and consistency.
-It's automatically fix the linting issues when you save the files.
+- [Eslint](https://eslint.org/): Used to help us with the code formatting and linting.
+It automatically fix the linting issues when you save the files.
 You can also run it manually with `pnpm lint` to check the issues or `pnpm lint:fix` to fix the issues.

-We also use [Vue Tsc](https://github.com/vuejs/language-tools/tree/master/packages/tsc) to help us with the type safety.
+- [Vue Tsc](https://github.com/vuejs/language-tools/tree/master/packages/tsc): Used to help us with the type safety.
 It's automatically run before the release.
 You can also run it manually with `pnpm tsc`.

 ### Managing the Database